Calvin Robinson: Ordained ministry

+Church of England

 Robinson undertook a two-year course of theological studies at St Stephen's House, Oxford, from 2020 to 2022, with the hope of being ordained a deacon in the Church of England.
 However, his application for a curacy in the Diocese of London was unsuccessful.
 He subsequently submitted a subject access request to the church to understand the decision.
 This revealed email conversations between Jonathan Baker, the bishop of Fulham, and Rob Wickham, the bishop of Edmonton, raising concerns about Robinson's "libertarian anti-woke, anti-identity politics, Covid-sceptical" political views and his use of social media, particularly Twitter, to disseminate them.
 The Diocese of London later issued a statement highlighting the "limited number of curacies available", emphasised that vacancies were carefully "considered on a case-by-case basis" and that "in this instance, it is felt that there is no suitable" curacy available that the diocese could offer.
 Robinson alleged that Sarah Mullally, the bishop of London, had blocked his ordination because of his political views, a claim which Mullally denied.
 The decision to deny ordination to Robinson attracted criticism from conservative elements of the media, and within the church, notably Angela Tilby, a canon emerita of Christ Church Cathedral, Oxford.
 Robinson described it as a "very narrow-minded" decision that was a result of his "anti-woke" views and criticism of "bleeding-heart liberal vicars".

+Free Church of England

-Robinson subsequently left the Church of England for the Free Church of England (FCE) in which he was ordained as a deacon on 25 June 2022 by bishop Paul Hunt, and appointed minister-in-charge at Christ Church, Harlesden.
+Robinson subsequently left the Church of England for the Free Church of England (FCE) in which he was ordained as a deacon on 25 June 2022 by Bishop Paul Hunt and appointed minister-in-charge at Christ Church, Harlesden.

+Nordic Catholic Church

 In October 2023 the Evening Standard reported that Robinson would soon leave the Free Church of England to seek priestly ordination in the Nordic Catholic Church (NCC), an Old Catholic denomination of Lutheran patrimony founded in 1999.
 Robinson was ordained to the priesthood by Bishop Roald Nikolai Flemestad of the Nordic Catholic Church at St Jude's Church, Balham, and celebrated his first Mass on 4 November 2023.
-He was therefore incardinated in the NCC and under the jurisdiction of Flemestad, who in turn operates under the authority of prime bishop Anthony Mikovsky of the Polish National Catholic Church; both groups are part of the Union of Scranton.
-However, he continued to work as minister-in-charge of the Free Church of England church of Christ Church Harlesden until 26 May 2024.
+He was therefore incardinated in the NCC and under the jurisdiction of Flemestad, who in turn operated under the authority of the prime bishop, Anthony Mikovsky. of the Polish National Catholic Church; both groups are part of the Union of Scranton.
+However, he continued to work as minister-in-charge of the Free Church of England parish of Christ Church Harlesden until 26 May 2024.

+Anglican Catholic Church

 Robinson left the United Kingdom and moved to the United States in September 2024, where he was formally incardinated in the Anglican Catholic Church, a continuing Anglican denomination which espouses a high church Anglo-Catholic theology.
 He was the priest-in-charge of St Paul's Anglican Catholic Church in Grand Rapids, Michigan.